Cottenham Village Design Statement SPD

 What is the Cottenham Village Design Statement SPD?

-The Cottenham Village Design Statement SPD was produced by the Cottenham Village Design Group and describes Cottenham at particular points in time and highlights the qualities valued by its residents.
+The Cottenham Village Design Statement SPD [PDF, 3MB] was produced by the Cottenham Village Design Group and describes Cottenham at particular points in time and highlights the qualities valued by its residents.
 The document supports the Development Control Policies Development Plan Document (DPD).

 We adopted the original design statement in 1994 as Supplementary Planning Guidance (SPG) to the 1993 Local Plan.
 Since that time both the village and planning legislation have evolved, and therefore the 1994 version has been thoroughly reviewed and brought up to date by the new SPD.